Probabilistic Symmetry for Multi-Agent Dynamics: Experiments

-\textbf{Evaluation Metrics.} We include the following metrics to evaluate both point estimate performance, as well as the quality of the predicted distributions. \begin{itemize} \item \textit{Minimum Average Displacement Error} (minADE$_6$): average $l_2$ displacement error over $k$ steps between the prediction and ground truth.
-We report ADE for deterministic models and the minimum ADE over 6 samples for probabilistic models. \item \textit{Minimum Final Displacement Error} (minFDE$_6$): $l_2$ displacement error between the predicted and the ground truth final position.
-We report FDE for deterministic models and the minFDE over 6 samples for probabilistic models. \item \textit{Negative Log Likelihood} (NLL): Mean NLL of the ground truth trajectory under the output distribution. \item \textit{Mean Regional Score} (MRS): Score function for confidence region prediction introduced in \autoref{eq:mrs}.
-We report MRS for $\alpha=0.1$, the 90\% cofidence region. \item \textit{Coverage}: The empirical estimate of probability of the true value lying in the predicted interval, defined in \eqref{eq:coverage}.
-We report the coverage of 90\% quantile of the predicted Gaussian, i.e. $\alpha=0.1$.
+\begin{itemize} \itemsep0em \item \textit{Minimum Average/Final Displacement Error} (minADE$_6$, minFDE$_6$): average $l_2$ displacement error over $k$ steps, or average displacement of the final step, between predicted and ground truth trajectories.
+We report the minimum over 6 samples for probabilistic models. \item \textit{Negative Log Likelihood} (NLL): NLL of ground truth trajectories under predicted distributions. \item \textit{Energy Score} (ES) \citep{properscoring}: a proper scoring rule to measure calibration and sharpness of the predicted distribution $P$.
+The energy score for a distribution $P$ and the ground truth data $x$ is defined as: $\text{ES}(P, x) = E_{X \sim P} \| X - x \| - \frac{1}{2} E_{ X, X' \sim P} \| X - X' \| $.
+Here $X$ and $X'$ are independent samples from $P$. \item \textit{Coverage}: The empirical estimate of probability of the true value lying in the predicted interval, defined in \eqref{eq:coverage}.
+We report the coverage of 90\% quantile of the predicted Gaussian.
 The prediction is more \textit{calibrated} if the coverage is closer to 90\%. \end{itemize}